Economics for Leaders

 - Lodging, materials, and most meals covered by FTE – a value of over $1300.

-- $150 travel stipends available for teachers attending the EFL program in Austin, TX, St. Louis, MO, and Seattle, WA.
+- $150 travel stipends available for teachers attending the EFL programs in Houston, TX, St. Louis, MO, and Seattle, WA.

 - $150 stipend available to participants who commute to the program

 - Correlated to all 50 state standards in economic education and the Common Core States Standards

 - Based on Voluntary National Standards in Economic Education

 Three semester hours of graduate credit in economics are available for $306 through the University of Colorado at Colorado Springs

 Participants learn that

 - People respond to incentives